 Hi!
 I’m Michelle Lim.
-I’m a founding software engineer at an NYC-based 5-person startup.
+I’m a founding software engineer at a 5-person startup.
+We are based in NYC and are building a new Developer Tool.
 I also write essays.
 You can find me at Twitter, Linkedin, Github or email.

 During my undergrad at Yale, I co-founded a healthcare startup called Pillnotes and a startup incubator called Yale Helix.
 I also invested in startups with Contrary Capital.
 In the summers, I interned at Robinhood (building Video News), Slack, and Facebook.
 Prior to undergrad, I grew up in Singapore.